ZeroTrace AirLeak

 Reading every detail AirLeak knows about one device

-Click any row in the device list and AirLeak opens that device's detail page.
-This is the densest view in the whole app — everything the unit has learned about that device, organized into compact sections.
+Tap any row in the Live list and AirLeak opens that device's detail page, everything the unit has learned about that device, organized into compact sections.

 What you'll find on the page